 We are in the midst of a unique historical event.
 In the future, scholars will look back on this time to learn about individuals’ and societies’ responses to a worldwide pandemic.
 While archived news and internet sites will be essential primary sources, the day-to-day, social and emotional experiences of individuals can get lost in the fray.

-Special Collections and University Archives invites you to help us record and preserve our communities’ experiences of the COVID-19 pandemic.
+Special Collections and University Archives invites you to help us gather and preserve our communities’ experiences of the COVID-19 pandemic.
 ISU students, faculty, and staff, as well as community members throughout Iowa and the Midwest are invited to share their experiences and thoughts during this unprecedented time.
 Materials submitted will be gathered into a collection and made available to the public as a contribution to the historical record of these events.

 Questions can be directed to email@example.com.

-We have three different projects that individuals can contribute to.
+We have four different projects that individuals can contribute to.

 Open to the entire ISU community, this project seeks to record how faculty, students, staff, alumni, and others are responding to and dealing with the effects of COVID-19.
 [More info]

 Agriculture, Food, and Rural Stories

 Open to the broader Midwest community, these projects focus on the effects of COVID-19 on rural and small-town life, people’s relations to agriculture and local food systems, and cooking during the pandemic.
 [More info]

 Open to the broader Midwest community, this project seeks to record the experiences of communities of color that have been disproportionately affected by COVID-19, and/or have experienced harassment and stigmatization.
 [More info]

 How to participate